IDSplat: Instance-Decomposed 3D Gaussian Splatting for Driving Scenes: Experiments

 \subsection{View density comparisons}

 To assess the robustness of our approach, we conduct additional experiments under varying view densities.
 Specifically, we evaluate {\modelname} alongside DeSiRe-GS and AD-GS, using 25\%, 50\%, 75\%, and 100\% of the frames for optimization, while evaluating on the remaining frames, except for 100\% where all frames are also used for evaluation.
 The frames are selected linearly spaced.
 To enable a consistent comparison across methods, we adopt a unified setup, using the dynamic subset of NOTR with a single camera at full resolution and the first 50 frames of each sequence.
-We report PSNR, LPIPS, SSIM, and DPSNR, where DPSNR is computed only over moving vehicles.
-The results are presented in \cref{tab:results_view_densities}.
+We report PSNR and DPSNR in \cref{tab:results_view_densities}.

 Both DeSiRe-GS and AD-GS perform well in the full reconstruction (100\%) setting, demonstrating the effectiveness of their time-varying parameterizations in fitting the data.
 However, evaluations under sparser settings reveal that these parameterizations struggle with larger interpolation gaps, as they are not explicitly constrained to capture the underlying dynamics.
 DeSiRe-GS degrades significantly on the sparser settings, especially in dynamic regions.
 AD-GS exhibits more stable performance across different frame densities, but also suffers from a drop in dynamic regions for more sparse settings.
 In contrast, the performance of {\modelname} in dynamic regions is much more consistent with the full-image results across all view densities, and surpasses the baselines with more than 4.8 PSNR in dynamic regions on the most sparse setting.